 What ActivePerl, ActivePython, and ActiveTcl releases are impacted by changes to the Community Edition EULA?

-All versions listed below are impacted by the changes to our licensing.
-Versions older than this may still be used.
-However, as with any old distribution, they likely contain multiple known vulnerabilities and should not be used in production.
+All versions, including but not limited to those listed below are impacted by the changes to our licensing.
+Older versions may only be used at the sole discretion of ActiveState.
+However, as with any old distribution, they may likely contain multiple known vulnerabilities and should not be used in production.

 Where can I find ActiveState’s legal agreements?